 (4) The Registrar may, by order published in the Gazette, exempt a co-operative from complying with this section.

-(5) The Registrar may approve a disclosure statement on any conditions he or she considers appropriate.
+(5) The Registrar may grant an approval or an exemption under this section unconditionally or subject to conditions.

+[Section 300 amended by No. 7 of 2016 s.
+103.]

 301. Making an application

 (1) An application for approval of a merger or transfer of engagements under this Division must be made to the Registrar in the way and form required by the Registrar.